sakthiinfotec/weblinks/mobile-web.md

 - Backend development of RESTful services in Ruby on Rails, MongoDB, and Elasticsearch
 - [Data modeling](https://www.kidscodecs.com/database-design/)
 - [Understanding Relational Database Model](https://mariadb.com/kb/en/understanding-the-relational-database-model/)
+- Integrating global state solutions using Redux / MobX or any other state management library.
+- Developing API's and designing the data architecture using web frameworks like Express.
+- Write, test, and release production-ready code.
+- Work with our DevOps team to ensure continuous deployments of our applications
+- Experience developing highly scalable services and APIs
+- Knowledge of data modelling and database performance using NoSQL/SQL
+- Strong experience with JS library and ecosystems of React.
+- Familiarity developing SaaS applications in AWS/Azure
+- In-depth knowledge of designing and developing software in distributed architectures for multi-tier applications
+- Experience with deployment and CI/CD is a plus!
+- TypeScript implementation with Frontend or Backend applications
+- Knowledge of GraphQL and it's libraries like Apollo, Prisma
+- Have worked with Jest, Enzyme, Mocha, Chai like testing libraries
+- Knowledge of document, key/value or other non-relational database systems such as Elastic Search, Redis, HBase, BigTable, DynamoDB, MongoDB